facebookarchive/WEASEL/README.md

 ### Streams

-Each message sent between a client and server has to be packetized into max 50 byte packets, in order to stay under that 52 byte limit for common DNS covert channel detections.
+Each message sent between a client and server has to be packetized into max 50 bytes packets, in order to stay under that 52 bytes limit for common DNS covert channel detections.
 All packets for a particular message are part of the same stream.
 Message == Stream.

-Streams are identified with a 2 byte random hex number.
+Streams are identified with a 2 bytes random hex number.
 Recall the client request format is:
 ```<preamble><data>.<stream>.<session>.domain.tld```

-The 2 byte preamble of each packet in the stream has a sequence number and the
+The 2 bytes preamble of each packet in the stream has a sequence number and the
 total number of packets in that stream.
 This enables the server to know when
 everything has arrived.